microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 Location: /usr/local/lib/python3.8/dist-packages
 ```

-Note down this path, we will be using it below.
+We will use this path below.

 ##### Windows